mikf/gallery-dl/docs/options.md

                                 values for the given URLs
-    -e, --error-file FILE       Add input URLs which returned an error to FILE -N, --print [EVENT:]FORMAT  Write FORMAT during EVENT (default 'prepare') to standard output.
-Examples: 'id' or
+    -e, --error-file FILE       Add input URLs which returned an error to FILE -N, --print [EVENT:]FORMAT  Write FORMAT during EVENT (default 'prepare') to standard output instead of downloading
+                                files.
+Can be used multiple times.
+Examples:
-                                'post:{md5[:8]}'
+                                'id' or 'post:{md5[:8]}'
-    --Print [EVENT:]FORMAT      Like --print, but also sets --no-download, --no-skip, and disables other output to stdout --print-to-file [EVENT:]FORMAT FILE
+    --Print [EVENT:]FORMAT      Like --print, but downloads files as well --print-to-file [EVENT:]FORMAT FILE
-                                Append FORMAT during EVENT to FILE
+                                Append FORMAT during EVENT to FILE instead of downloading files.
+Can be used multiple times --Print-to-file [EVENT:]FORMAT FILE
+                                Like --print-to-file, but downloads files as
+                                well
     --list-modules              Print a list of available extractor modules --list-extractors [CATEGORIES]
                                 Print a list of extractor classes with